 Think about this "Genjō-kōan."
-It is actual fact, you know-[laughing] more than real, you know, kōan for us.
+It is actual fact [laughing] more than real kōan for us.
 We are exactly the same thing at Tassajara.
 We already picked up something.
-But when Zen master would make face [laughs]-knowing that, we dare-we have to pick up something here.
+But when Zen master would make face [laughs]-knowing that we dare-we have to pick up something here.

-So again, it is good to fulfill your responsibility in Zen Center and to help Zen Center establish-to help establishing Zen Center, it is good, of course.
-But if you have slight idea of self in it, if you are involved in small selfish idea, then you cannot see Buddha-Buddha's face again.
-It is not vision [visible?] any more.
+So again, it is good to fulfill your responsibility in Zen Center and to help establishing Zen Center.
+It is good, of course.
+But if you have slight idea of self in it, if you are involved in small selfish idea, then you cannot see Buddha's face again.
+It is not visible any more.

-If you want to stay at Zen Center, you will sit-extend your practice with big mind, not small mind.
-You shouldn't have funny [any?] kind of self-centered idea because whatever you do, whether it is good or bad, what you will do with big mind is Buddha's activity, whether it is good or bad.
+If you want to stay at Zen Center, you will extend your practice with big mind, not small mind.
+You shouldn't have any kind of self-centered idea because whatever you do, whether it is good or bad, what you will do with big mind is Buddha's activity, whether it is good or bad.
 But if you do it with small mind, that is delusion.
 That is not Buddha's activity any more.
 It is demon's activity [laughs], not Buddha's activity.
-It is [1-3 words unclear].

-If you are trying to extend or trying to express your big mind in its true sense in your practice and help Zen Center, even [though] that is not the first principle, Buddha allow us to do it.
-And if the purpose of establishing something is [to be] ready to go forget all about Zen Center, then we do not need Zen Center-then people will not need Zen Center,
+If you are trying to extend or trying to express your big mind in its true sense in your practice and help Zen Center, even though that is not the first principle, Buddha allow us to do it.
+And if the purpose of establishing something is to be ready to forget all about Zen Center, then we do not need Zen Center-then people will not need Zen Center.

-If you like Zen Center too much, you will usually involved in some-a kind of self-centered idea.
-To think about only to yourself is self-centered idea, of course; but to think about only Zen Center is a kind of small mind-even it is-even Zen Center is a dust-can be a dust-a small dust in comparison to big buddha-land.
+If you like Zen Center too much, you will usually be involved in kind of self-centered idea.
+To think about only yourself is self-centered idea, of course; but to think about only Zen Center is a kind of small mind.
+Even Zen Center is a dust-a small dust in comparison to big buddhaland.
 It is just a speck of dust.
-But if something [is] a speck of dust, like something like something as small as a speck of dust appears, we will be already dust [?].
+But if something is a speck of dust, like something as small as a speck of dust appears, we will be already dust.

-As Dōgen-zenji says in his "Fukan-zazengi": 6 "If your," you know, "if your purpose of zazen miss the point going [gesturing?], you know, a little bit, you know, then the difference will be heaven and earth."
+As Dōgen-zenji says in his "Fukan-zazengi": [Dōgen-zenji: "If there is a thousandth or a hundredth of a gap, the separation is as great as that between heaven and earth; and if a trace of disagreement arises, we lose the mind in confusion.
+"Fukan-zazengi (Rufu-bon)," in Shōbōgenzō, Nishijima and Cross, ed., 1994, p.
+279.]
+"If your purpose of zazen miss the point going [gesturing] a little bit, then the difference will be heaven and earth."
 Our zazen doesn't make any sense.
-Or in our mind, even the slightest taint [?] appears when you lose our way.
-It is-you will-they will be back.
-The point is what kind of interest you have in our Zen Center activity is the point.
-You should not seek [see?] intensively [?] something personal.
+Or in our mind, even the slightest taint appears when you lose our way.
+They will be back.
+The point is what kind of interest you have in our Zen Center activity.
+You should not seek intensively something personal.
 But you should be ready to give up Zen Center when it is not necessary.